Hackafe/lips/lip-valexiev-organizing-events.md

 	- to promote the event and attract attendees
 	- to check the equipment they will use, learn how it works and have a plan B in case something does not work
 	- to clean and arrange the rooms they will use
-5. If an event is noisy, with a lot of attendants or something else that may disturb the lab's environment, the event organizers must conform with the already planned events and to notify the members with a post in the forum.
+5. If an event is noisy, with a lot of attendants or something else that may disturb the lab's environment, the event organizers must conform with the already planned events and notify the members with a post in the forum.
 6. Immediately after the event the organizer must:
 	- clean the rooms and wash the dishes they used
 	- gather the chairs and the equipment they used
-7. The organizers must send statistics to their host no later than 2 working days after the finish of the event with the following info:
+7. The organizers must send general statistics to their host no later than 2 working days after the finish of the event with the following info:
 	- number of participants
 	- other achievements